selflove7/selflove7/README.md

 <body>

-<h3 style="background-color:powderblue;">  The greatest obstacle to discovering the truth is not ignorance but the illusion of knowledge.  </h3>
+<h3 style="background-color:powderblue;">  The Greatest Obstacle To Discovering The Truth Is Not Ignorance But The Illusion Of Knowledge.  </h3>
 </body>
 </html>